• Skip to primary navigation

 Another treatment option for brachial plexus injuries is an injection of botulinum toxin A, also known as Botox.
 This toxin comes from a bacterium and causes paralysis.

-Injections of botox can be localized to cause paralysis only where it is needed.
-There is a low risk that the toxin will spread to other parts of the body.
+Injections of Botox can be localized to cause paralysis only where it is needed.
+There is a low risk that the toxin will spread to other body parts.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area